richtabor/theme-docs/ava/readme.md

 ## Social Menu
 The social icons added to your menu will automatically populate in the site footer.
 To add the icons, simply create a custom link to the social media location and Ava will do the rest.

-​After you have added the menu links, you need to "turn them on" via the Customizer \> Site Editor sections.
-For example, the Colophon Social Menu, at the bottom of the pages in live demo, is activated via the Colophon Social option, in the Site Editor \> Colophon section.

 # Frequently Asked